The Petersson/Kuznetsov trace formula with prescribed local ramifications: Introduction

 Furthermore suppose that $L(f\times g,1/2)\geq 0$ for all $f\in \mathcal{F}_\theta[l]$.
 Suppose that $N=M^\delta$ for $0<\delta<\infty$, so that the finite conductor $C \lb f\times g \rb =M^{2+2\delta}$ for any $f\in \mathcal{F}_\theta[l]$.
 By picking $l$ to be the closest integer to $\log_p\lb M^{1/3}N^{-1/6} \rb$ while $1\leq l<i_0$, we get that

 In particular we obtain a hybrid subconvexity bound for $\delta$ in any compact subset of $(0,\infty)$, which is furthermore a Weyl bound in the range $1/2\leq \delta\leq 2$. \end{theo} \begin{rem} The condition that $L(f\times g,1/2)\geq 0$ for all $f$ can be guaranteed when, for example, $g$ is dihedral.
-See the discussion in \cite[Section 1.1]{HT}. \end{rem} \begin{rem} Note that from the proof in Section \ref{Sec6}, the $N^{1/2}p^l$ part comes from the first-cell terms and $N^{1/4}M^{1/2}p^{-l/2}$ part comes from the second-cell terms.
-Thus it is actually possible to obtain an asymptotic formula when $N^{1/2}p^{3l}$ is sufficiently large compared to $M$. \end{rem} \begin{rem} Compared to \cite{feigon_averages_2009} \cite{HT}, this result has two differences/improvements.
-First of all, \cite{feigon_averages_2009} \cite{HT} assume $N$ to be square-free.
-Secondly, they obtain a Weyl-type bound only at $\delta=1/2$.
+See the discussion in \cite[Section 1.1]{HT}. \end{rem} \begin{rem} Note that from the proof in Section \ref{Sec6}, the $N^{1/2}p^l$ part comes from the accurate computations for the first-cell terms and $N^{1/4}M^{1/2}p^{-l/2}$ part comes from bounds for the second-cell terms.
+Thus it is actually possible to obtain an asymptotic formula when \yh{$\epsilon(f\times g,1/2)=1$ and} $N^{1/2}p^{3l}$ is sufficiently larger compared to $M$. \end{rem} \begin{rem} Compared to \cite{feigon_averages_2009, HT}, this result has three differences/improvements. \begin{enumerate} \item They assume $N$ to be square-free. \item They obtain a subconvexity bound for any compact subset of $\delta\in (0,1)$, and a Weyl-type bound only at $\delta=1/2$. \end{enumerate}